OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/usdc-standard-bridge.md

 Once a transition to native USDC is agreed upon, the following steps are required:

-- L1 gateway owner pauses deposits on parent chain by calling `pauseDeposits()`
+- L1 gateway owner pauses deposits on the parent chain by calling `pauseDeposits()`
-- L2 gateway owner pauses withdrawals on child chain by calling `pauseWithdrawals()`
+- L2 gateway owner pauses withdrawals on the child chain by calling `pauseWithdrawals()`
 - master minter removes the minter role from the child chain gateway
-    - NOTE: there should be no in-flight deposits when minter role is revoked.
+    - NOTE: there should be no in-flight deposits when the minter role is revoked.
 If there are any, they should be finalized first.
-That can be done by anyone by claiming the claimable failed retryable tickets which do the USDC depositing
+Anyone can do that by claiming the failed retryable tickets that execute a USDC deposit
 - L1 gateway owner sets Circle's account as burner on the parent chain gateway using `setBurner(address)`
-- L1 gateway owner reads the total supply of USDC on the child chain, and then invokes `setBurnAmount(uint256)` on the parent child gateway where the amount matches the total supply
+- L1 gateway owner reads the total supply of USDC on the child chain and then invokes `setBurnAmount(uint256)` on the parent/child gateway where the amount matches the total supply
-- USDC masterMinter gives minter role with 0 allowance to L1 gateway, so the burn can be executed
+- USDC `masterMinter` gives the minter role with `0 `allowance to the L1 gateway so that the burn can be executed
-- on the child chain, L2 gateway owner calls the `setUsdcOwnershipTransferrer(address)` to set the account (provided and controlled by Circle) which will be able to transfer the bridged USDC ownership and proxy admin
+- on the child chain, the L2 gateway owner calls the `setUsdcOwnershipTransferrer(address)` to set the account (provided and controlled by Circle), which will be able to transfer the bridged USDC ownership and proxy admin
-- if not already owned by gateway, L2 USDC owner transfers ownership to gateway, and proxy admin transfers admin rights to gateway
+- if not already owned by the gateway, the L2 USDC owner transfers ownership to the gateway, and proxy admin transfers admin rights to the gateway
-- Circle uses `usdcOwnershipTransferrer` account to trigger `transferUSDCRoles(address)` which will set caller as USDC proxy admin and will transfer USDC ownership to the provided address
+- Circle uses the `usdcOwnershipTransferrer` account to trigger `transferUSDCRoles(address)`, which will set the caller as USDC proxy admin and will transfer USDC ownership to the provided address
-- Circle calls `burnLockedUSDC()` on the L1 gateway using `burner` account to burn the `burnAmount` of USDC
+- Circle calls `burnLockedUSDC()` on the L1 gateway using the `burner` account to burn the `burnAmount` of USDC
     - remaining USDC will be cleared off when remaining in-flight USDC withdrawals are executed, if any
-    - L1 gateway owner is trusted to not frontrun this TX to modify the burning amount
+    - The L1 gateway owner is trusted to not front-run this transaction to modify the burning amount